pej0918/24s-VQA-MLLM/README.md

-# Multimodal Learning with Q-Former and MCAN for Visual Question Answering
+# Enhancing Q-Former for Visual Question Answering with Multi-layer Co-Attention and Question-Aware Prompts

-We propose a model that enhances Q-Former’s performance by integrating the Multimodal Co-Attention Network (MCAN) and introducing a Question-Aware Prompt during fine-tuning to improve Visual Question Answering (VQA) tasks.
+We propose a model that enhances Q-Former’s performance by integrating the Modular Co-Attention Network (MCAN) and introducing a Question-Aware Prompt during fine-tuning to improve Visual Question Answering (VQA) tasks.

 ## Introduction